edcsalter/Swift_Tutorials_And_Demos/README.md

 <a href="https://coderwall.com/madarkitekt">Endorse</a>
 <p style="text-align:center;font-family:Exo;">The following apps demo Swift, as well as the expanded capabilities of Xcode 11</p>

+# SwiftUI Notes
+* Declarative app development
+    * declare how views should look and what data they depend on
+    * declare how view's state affects its appearance & how SwiftUI should react to change in data dependencies
+* Essentially a *reactive* UI
+* Help speed up app development
+    * **Views**
+        * Declarative UI doesn't need stringly-typed identifiers to stay in sync with code
+        * use views 4 layout and navigation and encapsulate presentation logic for a specific piece of data
+        * API consistent across platforms
+        * Controls describe their role not appearance - same control looks appropriate for every platform
+    * **Data**
+        * Declarative data dependencies update views upon data change - the framework recomputes the views and all their children, then renders what has changed
+        * View's state depends on its data => declare *how* view uses data, how view reacts to data changes, or how data affects the view
+        * Declare possible states for view and how view appears in each state
+    * **Navigation**
+        * Conditional subviews *can* replace navigation
+    * **Integration**
+        * Easy to integrate SwiftUI into UIKit app and vice versa
+    * SwiftUI manages dependencies to keep views consistent with their state => don't have to worry about doing things in the right order or forgetting to update a UI object
+    * Canvas means no need for storyboard
+    * Subviews keep selves updated means no need for view controller
+    * Live preview means not as much a need for simulator

 <h1 style="text-align:center;font-family:Exo-Thin;"><u>Build Sheet</u></h1>
 <hr>
 <h3 style="font-family:Exo-Thin">AdaptiveWeather</h3>